“What happens when both parties are completely corrupt and the ivory towers are falling down?”

 I quickly discovered that this utopia I dreamed of would be impossible to actually pull off.
 There is no chance for a perfect society, and there can be no equality in life, whether talking about outcome or income.
 America was the closest man will ever come to a true Utopia and we are doing all we can do to destroy it.

 I quickly realized that there would be no one there to hold my hand or make sure I didn’t get hurt in life.
 There would be no do-over’s or mulligan’s.
 I discovered that I would have to fight, claw and suffer in order to truly be the man I thought I was destined to be.
+I learned that I would have to lose it all before there was any chance at having anything real.

-A constitutionally conservative liberal
+A constitutionally conservative libertarian

 I actually remembering helping my parents deliver newspapers early in the morning and hearing Rush Limbaugh on the radio.
 I don’t ever remember listening to it and I am sure I even protested it at times but that was before children ran all over their parents so mine just told me to shut-up.